 One of the key tourist destinations in Abu Dhabi, Corniche Beach proudly carries the Blue Flag Certification, thanks to its immaculate waters, picturesque views, and attractive nature and facilities.
 The beach is divided into five sections, of which four are free to enter; the Family Beach Section, West Plaza Area, East Plaza Beach, and Western Extension Beach.
 Al Sahil beach, on the other hand, is a paid beach that welcomes all guests; except for unaccompanied men.

 With a plethora of free activities on offer, including a children’s playground, basketball courts, and library, there’s plenty to do.
-The beach also has shower and changing rooms facilities, as well as several restaurants and cafés.
+The beach also has showers and changing rooms facilities, as well as several restaurants and cafés.
 This makes it a popular spot for dining after a swim.
 Adventurous visitors can also rent a speedboat and enjoy spectacular views of the Abu Dhabi skyline; or better still, go snorkeling and discover local marine life.

 Khor Fakkan Beach, Sharjah

-Located on the east coast of the UAE, facing the Gulf of Oman, this 3km-long crescent bay boasts beautiful sandy beaches and thriving coral reefs which attract many divers.
+Located on the east coast of the UAE, facing the Gulf of Oman, this 3km-long crescent bay boasts beautiful sandy beaches and thriving coral reefs that attract many divers.
 The name Khor Fakkan, which translates to ‘Creek of Two Jaws’, comes from its geographical setting as a bay nestled between two rocky headlands.

 As a result, city dwellers regard the beach as a peaceful getaway in which to relax.
 Whether you want to stroll along the shore, enjoy a picnic in the park, or scuba dive off nearby Shark Island, there’s plenty to do.
 This naturally beautiful beach is a must-visit if you live in Sharjah.